Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 sudo update-grub2
 ```

-Now, you can reboot into your new kernel.
+Now, you can reboot, and choose your kernel at the grub menu during startup.